A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Boundary triple theory setup

 \begin{rmk} Our main model operator $A^{(\uptau)}_\varepsilon$ defined in Section \ref{sect:mainmodel_defn} is \textit{not} $\widehat{A}^{(\uptau)}_\varepsilon$, but as we see shortly, will coincide with an operator denoted by $\widehat{A}^{(\uptau)}_{\varepsilon, 0,I}$. $\widehat{A}^{(\uptau)}_{\varepsilon, 0,I}$ will be derived from $\widehat{A}^{(\uptau)}_\varepsilon$. \end{rmk}

-In the next section we will discuss some extra properties that arises from our specific setup.
-Here, we collect some properties that is applicable to a general boundary triple $(A_0,\Lambda,\Pi)$.
+In the next section we will discuss some extra properties that arise from our specific setup.
+Here, we collect some properties which are applicable to a general boundary triple $(A_0,\Lambda,\Pi)$.
 Some of these have already been used to motivate the definition of the triple.